In This Article

 Ideally, you’ll get everything your body needs from the foods you eat, but this is rarely the case.
 Supplementing your diet with vitamins and minerals ensures you’re getting what you need to keep your hormones in balance.

-To deal with hormones naturally, adaptogens including ashwagandha, medicinal mushrooms, holy basil, and rhodiola promote:
+To deal with hormones naturally, taking adaptogen supplements help.
+Examples are ashwagandha, medicinal mushrooms, holy basil, and Rhodiola.
+They promote:

 3. Deal with any emotional imbalances.

 Our emotions are linked to the function of our bodies, especially when it comes to hormones.
-Reducing stress levels by meditating, spending time outdoors, exercising, or through deep breathing exercises helps your body better balance hormones.
+Reduce stress levels by:

 Certain medications affect hormone balance.